 First, Rodgers needed to convince the company of the credibility and security processes of AWS.
 The IT department came on board quickly, seeing that if Velogica didn’t go to AWS it could be challenging to get certified in SOC 2 globally and that could deliver a trickle-down hit on revenues for the Velogica business.

 After receiving corporate approval for using AWS, the next hurdle was determining how to handle the migration.
-Rodgers knew that the company had limited cloud expertise, and acquiring sufficient knowledge and the related skills would take considerable effort, time and expense.
+Rodgers knew that the company had limited cloud expertise, and acquiring sufficient knowledge and the related skills would take considerable effort, time, and expense.
 AWS referred him to 2nd Watch as a highly recommended Premier Partner.
 SCOR began working with the cloud migration and management services firm in September of 2014.
 The 2nd Watch team helped SCOR design and test the new environment and migrate Velogica to AWS.
 They also provide ongoing help in managing and supporting the application.

-Part of the new environment is Amazon WorkSpaces, AWS’s hosted desktop offering, which the SCOR Velogica team uses for day to day operations and enables the application isolation required to meet SOC 2 compliance.
+Part of the new environment is Amazon WorkSpaces, AWS’s hosted desktop offering, which the SCOR Velogica team uses for day-to-day operations and enables the application isolation required to meet SOC 2 compliance.

 SCOR also needed an in-depth security solution to handle security monitoring and compliance within their dynamic AWS infrastructure.
-After evaluating the options for the continuous threat detection and log management, Rodgers took 2nd Watch’s recommendation that Alert Logic was the most comprehensive offering.
+After evaluating the options for continuous threat detection and log management, Rodgers took 2nd Watch’s recommendation that Alert Logic was the most comprehensive offering.

-With deep security insights, Alert Logic builds solutions for cloud scale.
+With deep security insights, Alert Logic builds solutions for cloud-scale.
 Their 24x7 Security Operations Center means SCOR has an extension of their team with expert security analysts to provide best practice recommendations every step of the way.
 “The expertise we now have at the ready is phenomenal.
-We have comprehensive security for our business critical application in AWS and dedicated Alert Logic analysts to advise us on how to remediate and bolster our security even further to continuously thwart attacks,” Rodgers said.
-“The Alert Logic component was easy, since it’s seamless in our AWS environment.
+We have comprehensive security for our business-critical application in AWS and dedicated Alert Logic analysts to advise us on how to remediate and bolster our security even further to continuously thwart attacks,” Rodgers said.
+“The Alert Logic component was easy since it’s seamless in our AWS environment.
 We know as we scale, they’ve got us covered.”

 Benefits of 2nd Watch and AWS